 - Results: within 2 to 5 days

 myLAB Box offers a series of at-home tests to monitor your health and wellness.
-They also provide one free physician consultation for test results outside the normal range.
+They also provide one free physician consultation for test results outside the standard range.

 For this test, you’ll collect a blood sample via finger prick. myLAB Box offers fast results by including a free 2-day shipping label and provides you with results 2 to 5 days after receiving the sample.

 myLAB Box has many 5-star reviews on its website, but only two reviews are listed specifically for the vitamin D test.